-Rel ease SMF Record 2.1.0 2.1.1 2.1.2 2.1.3 2.1.3 VFE 2.1.3 AE 2.1.7 Description of Update Type 4 (Step Termination) X In Release 2.1.2, the SMF4RSHO field is increased from 2 bytes to 4 bytes to accommodate a region size greater than 16 megabytes.
+Rel ease SMF Record 2.1.0 2.1.1 2.1.2 2.1.3 2.1.3 VFE 2.1.3 AE 2.1.7 Description of Update Type 4 (Step Termination) Х In Release 2.1.2, the SMF4RSHO field is increased from 2 bytes to 4 bytes to accommodate a region size greater than 16 megabytes.
 It is moved from the beginning to the end of the storage and paging section to avoid changing the offsets of other fields in the record.
 You must recompile programs that use the SMF4RSHO field.
-Type 6 (JES2) x Includes several new fields at the end of the 3800 Printing Subsystem section.
+Type 6 (JES2) х Includes several new fields at the end of the 3800 Printing Subsystem section.
 The new fields are meaningful only if the 3800 Printing Subsystem Model 3 is running under a functional subsystem (FSS).
-Type 6 (JES2,JES3,PSF) X By installing Release 2.1.3VFE or by applying the PTFs for the APARs listed below to previous releases, installations have a restructured type 6 record.
+Type 6 (JES2,JES3,PSF) x By installing Release 2.1.3VFE or by applying the PTFs for the APARs listed below to previous releases, installations have a restructured type 6 record.
 It has three extensions (3800, Routing, and 3800-3), any combination of which will be present depending on your level of MVS and JES2 or JES3.
 The header section of the restructured record includes bits that indicate when the 3800-3 extension is present (SMF6PAD1, bit 2 = 1) and when PSF has generated the type 6 record.
 (SMF6SBS, PSF = X'0007').
 A record-level indicator field (SMF6INDC) has been created and is set to X'01' to indicate the type 6 record is a restructured record.
 In subsequent releases, each time a subsystem changes the type 6 record, it will also increment the record-level indicator. see SPL: SMF for details on the restructured type 6 record, and contact your IBM representative for information on the PTFs.
 For JES3 and PSF subsystems, the restructured type 6 record is incompatible with previous type 6 records.
 If you install the PTFs or Release 2.1.3VFE and use these subsystems, you must recompile all post-processing programs that use type 6 records.
-JES2 support for the type 6 records.
-JES2 support for the type 6 record is the restructure.
+JES2 support for the type 6 restructure is incorporated in Release 2.1.5.
+Prior releases of JES2 use their own copy of the type 6 record and are not affected by the restructure.
 The only difference between the old and the new, restructured, JES2 type 6 record is the record-level indicator in the header.
-Therefore, the restructure SMF type 6 record can be used to map both the old and the new JES2 type 6 records.
+Therefore, the restructured SMF type 6 record can be used to map both the old and the new JES2 type 6 records.
 The APARs which apply to the restructure are: SMF OZ85601 or OZ85602 JES3 OZ84504 PSF OZ85790 SLR PP41106